 By Claire Sangster, State Manager, Western Australia

 We live in a world that revolves around data – at work, at home and in society.
-Every business is now a digital business in some form or another, with digital information being central to just about all operating processes, transactions, communications, and governance.
+Every business is now a digital business in some form or another, and digital resilience is becoming central to just about all operating processes, transactions, communications, and governance.

-To be successful in today’s digital landscape, having a clear strategy that ensures data is always safe, critical infrastructure is always available and applications perform predictably is a business fundamental.
+To be successful in today’s digital landscape, having a clear strategy to ensure data is always safe, critical infrastructure is always available and applications perform predictably is a business fundamental.
 Achieving this introduces an inherent capability to pivot quickly and adapt easily to future periods of change.

 Ultimately, the objective of an effective digital strategy is to deploy an integrated technology platform that is flexible, agile and rapidly scalable.
 When supported by appropriate levels of redundancy, back-up, and disaster recovery planning, this strategy transitions technology from being a cost centre, to a business enabler.